- What is CRM

 The next tier up, Hub Sales Pro, allows managers to integrate phone calls into their marketing analytics, including recording all calls.

 Statista reports that SAP is one of the largest CRM solutions providers.
-Their annual global revenue exceeds $2.68bn, thanks to their software’s multiple options to suit small businesses all the way up to large enterprise.
+Their annual global revenue exceeds 27.34 billion euros, thanks to their software’s multiple options to suit small businesses all the way up to large enterprise.

 SAP Hybris Cloud for Sales, their flagship CRM product for retailers, can help you better understand your customers’ behavior.
 It offers extensive reporting and predictive analysis, starting from just $23 per month.